Theia-Finance-Labs/trisk.demo/README.md

 # trisk.demo
 Library of example scripts to generate and analyse trisk simulations.
+This R package does not contain any function, but rather scripts found in the `data-raw` folder.

 Explore the underlying model source code : https://github.com/Theia-Finance-Labs/trisk.model Utility functions to explore Trisk outputs : https://github.com/Theia-Finance-Labs/trisk.analysis Pre-configured plots to use for exploration or in reports : https://github.com/Theia-Finance-Labs/trisk.plots

-#

 # References